 Charging can take anywhere from 20 minutes to 12 hours, depending on the type of battery, how empty the battery is, and the type of charger.
 Level 2 chargers, the most common type of public charging station, typically provides 10-25 miles of range per hour of charge.

-Durango will be getting its first DC Fast Charger in Spring 2021.
-This fast-charging station will be able to provide an 80% charge to a full electric car in under half an hour and was installed through a partnership with La Plata Electric Association using Colorado Energy Office grant funding.
+Durango's first DC Fast Charger was installed in July 2021.
+This station is able to provde an 80% charge to a fully electric car in under half an hour and was installed through a partnership with La Plata Electric Association using Colorado Energy Office grant funding.

 There are many benefits to electric vehicles, including: